pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [DataBase] Removed deprecated `PhpArrayFileTable`.
 - [Database] Removed `Pimcore\Db\Helper::insertOrUpdate()` method, please use `Pimcore\Db\Helper::upsert()` instead.
 - Removed methods `Pimcore\Tool\Admin::isExtJS6()`, `\Pimcore\Tool\Admin::getLanguageFile()`, `\Pimcore\Tool::exitWithError()`.
+- [DataObjects|Assets|Documents] Datetime values for scheduled tasks, application logger and notifications are now displayed in the local timezone.
 - Moved implementation of `PimcoreBundleAdminSupportInterface` from `AbstractPimcoreBundle` to bundle classes.
     Moved `getJsPaths`, `getCssPaths`, `getEditmodeJsPaths` and `getEditmodeCssPaths` from `AbstractPimcoreBundle` to `BundleAdminSupportTrait`.
 - [Cache] Responses containing a header `Cache-Control: no-cache`, `Cache-Control: private` or `Cache-Control: no-store` will no longer be cached by the full page cache.